thedjpetersen/reglib/README.md

 	pin = '431254'

 Instantiate the class

 	registration_class = registration.infosu(sid, pin)

 ### Transcript

-The `get_transcript` function fetches a list of classes you have taken and the total credits you have and puts them in a class.
+When the `registration_class` is instantiated it fetches the transcript access it like this:

+	registration_class.transcript

+The `get_transcript` function updates the transcript

-	transcript = registration_class.get_transcript()
+	registration_class.get_transcript()
-	transcript.grades  #Print out a list of classes you have taken with grades transcript.credits #Print out how many credits you have
+	registration_class.transcript.grades  #Print out a list of classes you have taken with grades registration.transcript.credits #Print out how many credits you have

 You can use the transcript to check if you have already taken a class or not.

 	transcript.has_class('cs', '162')
 	transcript.has_passed_class('cs', '162')

 Or you can use it to see your grade distribution

 	transcript.grade_distribution()

 ### Schedule

-The `get_schedule` function fetches what classes you are current taking
+When the `registration_class` object is instantiated it fetches your current schedule

+	registration_class.schedule
+	registration_class.schedule.current_classes
+	registration_class.schedule.schedule #get dictionary of days of the week

+The `get_schedule` function updates the schedule that your `registration_class` objects has

-	schedule = registration_class.get_schedule()
+	registration_class.get_schedule()
 	schedule.current_classes #Array of classes and details of classes you are taking schedule.schedule	 #Array of your weekly schedule

 ### Searching
 The `class_search` function searches for a class using the Department name and the Course number.

 	registration_class.class_search('cs', '261')

+Or you can search for a class that does not conflict with your current schedule

+	registration_class.class_search_schedule('cs', '261')

 ### Adding a class
 The `add_class` function takes a up to CRNs and tries to add the class, returns `True` or `False`

 	registration_class.add_class('54034')

 ### Major Requirements(not working yet)
 The `get_major_requirements` function gets a list of classes that you need to take in order to graduate

-	registration_class.get_major_requirements()
+	audit registration_class.get_major_requirements()
+	import major_requirements
+	test_audit = major_requirements(audit)